MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

     Mark Zuckerberg

+ Addressing the letter when you don't know the name of the person reading it:
+* Use *"Hello [company name] team"* if they're a laidback company.
+* Use *"Dear Sir or Madam"* if they seem stiff.

 # Emailing like a boss

 **Etiquette**

 Some companies don't provide exact instructions on how to apply.
 If that's the case and you're applying via email, include your cover letter and résumé as attachments and also paste your cover letter in the body of the email.

 The subject line is just to find your email in an crowded inbox.
-"Junior Rails Engineer - San Francisco" is much better than "Applying to CoolCompany, inc".
+"Junior Rails Engineer - San Francisco" is more helpful than "Applying to CoolCompany, inc".

 **Signatures**